GonzaloHirsch/jwt-nodejs-security/README.md

     return generateSafeCopy(users[id]);
 };

-// Recover a user based on username if present, using the username as a the query. export const getUserByUsername = (username: string): IUser | undefined => {
+// Recover a user based on username if present, using the username as the query. export const getUserByUsername = (username: string): IUser | undefined => {
     const possibleUsers = Object.values(users).filter((user) => user.username === username);
     // Undefined if no user exists with that username.